arelate/vangogh/README.md

 Syncing data keeps it in sync with GOG.com.
 As part of this process some data is left on the system and `vangogh` provides few ways to clean up and vet the data:

-- `cleanup` will take care of older downloads versions. `cleanup -all -test` will enumerate all installers that are not linked to most current data. `cleanup -all` (without `-test`) will move that stale data to `recycle_bin` under your state directory. `cleanup -all -delete` will delete stale data (instead of moving to `recycle_bin`).
+- `cleanup` will take care of older downloads versions. `cleanup -all -test` will enumerate all installers that are not linked to most current data. `cleanup -all` (without `-test`) will delete that data.
-- `vet` will take care of various data problems, such as local-only images, files in the `recycle_bin`, old logs, etc. `vet -all` will run series of tests of data and print out recommendations. `vet -all -fix` will also attempt to repair the problem.
+- `vet` will take care of various data problems, such as local-only images, old logs, etc. `vet -all` will run series of tests of data and print out recommendations. `vet -all -fix` will also attempt to repair the problem.
 - `validate` will test installers you've downloaded using validation files provided by GOG.com. `validate -all-not-valid` will do that for all installers that are not in valid state.
 Please note that GOG.com is missing validation files for some installers and this will not be considered a critical error - you can use `vet` to generate missing checksums (by computing them locally - won't validate data validity, but will help maintain data consistency over time).

 ## Sharing games